Noosa Trail Network

-- Trail 2: The Camphor Road car park is temporarily closed.
+- Trail 2: The Camphor Road car park is closed.
 The nearest alternative parking is the Cooran Active Riders Grounds.

 - Trail 4: Sections of Trail 4 will be closed at various times while plantation timber is being harvested.
 Signs will be displayed onsite.
 Further updates will be provided.

 For more information, contact council's customer service centre.